Tyler County, WV - Oil & Gas Discussion archives

 I’ll send you my contact info in a Personal Message.

-Thank for your reply, Kyle I have not hired anyone and you seem to understand my concerns.
-We are in a sort of a pinch for time, Jay Bee Prod. has petitioned to court before a Judge Karl, date of hearing is Sept 27th to quiet our title and take our royalty in a Sheriff’s sale, they tell us the Twyman family has no leasing rights only royalty and Will Crichton the attorney has told me they are going to drop the Twyman’s from the suit.
+Thank you for your reply, Kyle.
+I have not hired anyone and you seem to understand my concerns.
+We are in a sort of a pinch for time.
+Jay Bee Prod. has petitioned to court before a Judge Karl, date of hearing is Sept 27th to quiet our title and take our royalty in a Sheriff’s sale.
+They tell us the Twyman family has no leasing rights only royalty and Will Crichton the attorney has told me they are going to drop the Twyman’s from the suit.
 I have nothing in writing.
-Jay Bee acquired our lease from Ritchie Petroleum ( it has passed thru many operators over the yrs.
+Jay Bee acquired our lease from Ritchie Petroleum (it has passed through many operators over the years).
 I think if we don’t lease with PetroEdge before the court date, we will never have an opportunity to lease again, at least in my lifetime.
 I have been feverishly trying to find out all I can about other relatives and lease holders for info.
 I have not been very successful.
 Norma Ruhlow’s attorney says just wait.

 I see you went to OU Law school.
 Please reply, I really want you to look at this lease.
 What are your fees?
 Thanks for your help and interest.
 Bertie Lou Stringfellow, I hope I am contacting you on a private forum.